|Princeton University, BA||1990|

 In 2007, with Stan Chudnovsky, James founded Ooga Labs to incubate digital networks and marketplaces.

 In 2008, Ooga spun out WonderHill, a casual games company, which was funded by CRV and Shasta.
-WonderHill’s big hit was Dragons of Atlantis.
+WonderHill’s biggest game was Dragons of Atlantis.
 Wonderhill grew to $60M in revenue and merged with Kabam in 2010.

 In Dec 2010, Ooga spun out Jiff, a secure network and marketplace for connecting the mobile health ecosystem to the heath care industry.
 Jiff was funded by Ooga, Aberdare Ventures, and Aeris Capital.